-As of March 31, 2024, we have not recorded any U.S. federal or state income tax benefits for either the net losses we have incurred or our earned research and orphan drug credits, due to the uncertainty of realizing a benefit from those items in the future.
+As of June 30, 2024, the Company has not recorded any U.S. federal or state income tax benefits for either the net losses the Company has incurred or its earned research and orphan drug credits, due to the uncertainty of realizing a benefit from those items in the future.

 The Company maintains a defined contribution plan, or the 401(k) Plan, under Section 401(k) of the Internal Revenue Code.
 The 401(k) Plan covers all employees who meet defined minimum age and service requirements and allows participants to defer a portion of their annual compensation on a pretax basis.
 The 401(k) Plan provides for matching contributions on a portion of participant contributions pursuant to the 401(k) Plan's matching formula.
 As of January 2022, all matching contributions vest ratably over two years and participant contributions vest immediately.
-Contributions by the Company totaled less than \$0.1 million and \$0.1 million during the three months ended March 31, 2024 and 2023, respectively.
+Contributions by the Company totaled less than \$0.1 million and \$0.1 million during the three months ended June 30, 2024 and 2023, respectively, and \$0.1 million and \$0.2 million during the six months ended June 30, 2024 and 2023, respectively.

-As of March 31, 2024, the Company was not a party to any litigation that could have a material adverse effect on the Company's business, financial position, results of operations or cash flows.
+As of June 30, 2024, the Company was not a party to any litigation that could have a material adverse effect on the Company's business, financial position, results of operations or cash flows.